Const-me/Whisper/Readme.md

 I’m not sure the performance is ideal on discrete AMD GPUs, or integrated Intel GPUs, have not specifically optimized for them.<br/>
 Ideally, they might need slightly different builds of a couple of the most expensive compute shaders, `mulMatTiled.hlsl` and `mulMatByRowTiled.hlsl`<br/>
 And maybe other adjustments, like the `useReshapedMatMul()` value in `Whisper/D3D/device.h` header file.

+I don’t know how to measure that, but I have a feeling the bottleneck is memory, not compute.<br/>
+Someone on Hacker News [has tested](https://news.ycombinator.com/item?id=34408429) on [3060Ti](https://en.wikipedia.org/wiki/GeForce_30_series#Desktop), the version with GDDR6 memory.
+Compared to 1080Ti, that GPU has 1.3x FP32 FLOPS, but 0.92x VRAM bandwidth.
+The app was about 10% slower on the 3060Ti.<br/>
+Would be interesting to test on AMD [RDNA2](https://en.wikipedia.org/wiki/Radeon_RX_6000_series#Desktop) or [RDNA3](https://en.wikipedia.org/wiki/Radeon_RX_7000_series#Desktop) GPUs, with their large 80 MB+ level 3 cashes.

 ## Further Optimisations